ziemekb/graphical-graph-representation/README.md

 ### Linux
 To run the program you need working installation of Qt.

-clone the repo on your local machine:
+Clone the repo on your local machine:
   ```
   git clone https://github.com/ziemekb/graphical-graph-representation.git
   ```